github/developer.github.com/content/v3/repos/hooks.md

 ## Ping Event

-When you create a new webhook, we'll send you a simple `ping` event to let you know you've setup the webhook correctly.
+When you create a new webhook, we'll send you a simple `ping` event to let you know you've set up the webhook correctly.
 This event isn't stored so it isn't retrievable via the [Events API](/v3/activity/events/).
 You can trigger a `ping` again by calling the [ping endpoint](#).